roquiles/pokedex-arvo/README.md

 # Pokedex App

 Pokedéx App, a Pokémon encyclopedia.

-This application has back and front-end parts, both developed using Next.js as framework.
+This application is built with Next.js contemplating both front-end and back-end.

 ## Install